LegoLib-Fabric/legolib-fabric.github.io/docs/api/api.md

 title: API
 parent: Documentation
 nav_order: 2
-description: "Enhancing the FabricMC Experience"
 has_children: false
-permalink: /docs/api
+permalink: docs/api
 ---
 ## LegoLib for Fabric
 Enhancing the FabricMC Experience

 Documentation for LegoLib-Fabric will be avaliable once v3.0.0 has released.